IntBio-UCD/Textract-scripts/README.md

      # this will process ALL pdf files in `UCD2022_2023/DataScans` and create corresponding csvs in `UCD2022_2023/RawCSVs/`

-__PC__ without symbolic links.
+__PC__ with symbolic links.
 We can't get file globbing to work, so do not use "*" in the command.
 But you can give a directory and all PDF files in that directory will be processed.

-We don't have symbolic links figured out yet.
-    Maya please put in an example command.
+    python pdf2csv.py -o UCD2023_2024\RawCSVs UCD2023_2024\Datascans

 __IMPORTANT__ you will need to manually move the PDFs to `UCD2022_2023/DataScans-Processed/` afterwards, e.g.

      mv UCD2022_2023/DataScans/*.pdf UCD2022_2023/DataScans-Processed